bugramertayar/portfolio-tracker/README.md

 4. Enter transaction details:
    - For Buy/Sell: quantity, price per share, and date
    - For Dividend: total dividend amount received and date
+   - **Automatic Currency Conversion**: The system automatically fixes the USD equivalent of your transaction at the moment of entry.
 5. Submit to record the transaction

 ### Viewing Portfolio